Danna Smith, Executive Director

 Jovita is a graduate of Meredith College and is now pursuing an MBA.
 As a born activist, she gained experience from her grassroots campaign work with the election and reelection of President Obama.
 After graduation, she became an Organizing Director, working with 16 issue advocacy groups in NC and nationally, to create and lead campaigns around racial and social justice, environmental issues, and education.
 Jovita is a professional dancer who enjoys teaching or participating in dance performances and events.

-Rachel Weber, Campaign Organizer
+Rachel Weber, Grassroots Political Organizer

 Rachel’s driving passion as an organizer is her commitment to environmental justice and building people power.
 While attending Duke University, where she earned her BA in Public Policy, Rachel interned for two summers with Dogwood Alliance, working on the Carbon Canopy Project and the Our Forests Aren’t Fuel campaign.
 Inspired by Dogwood Alliance’s vision and mission-oriented work, she served as a Youth Board Member on the Program Committee.
 A native New Yorker, Rachel’s found home is in North Carolina, where she loves to hike, write, and practice yoga.